Caroliner

-Caroliner, a group formed in 1983 in San Francisco, is an industrial bluegrass–experimental–Noise conceptual art band that uses instruments from bluegrass and rock traditions, as well as homemade electronics and other modified instruments.
+Caroliner is a music group formed in San Francisco in 1983.
+Described by critics as "industrial-bluegrass," the group uses instruments from bluegrass and rock traditions, as well as homemade electronics and other modified instruments.
 In their live performances, band members play characters in an other-worldly pageantry, wearing elaborate homemade costumes and performing on a stage decorated with drawings and set pieces, all covered in day-glo paint.
 The band has toured Europe, Japan, and North America.

-Band Membership
+Band membership

 Caroliner's members are anonymous, but use aliases (Obsidian Skeleton, The Sickwood Adventure, and Cottypearile Weddingforke).
-The aliases are only used during interviews with the band; no credits appear on any Caroliner records.
+The aliases are only used by them during interviews with the band; no credits appear on any Caroliner records.
 In her autobiography, cartoonist Dame Darcy writes about her membership in the band in the late 1980s/early 1990s.

-Band Name
+Band name

 The Caroliner band name changes from album to album, and tour to tour.
 For instance, the band's name on their 1990 album I'm Armed With Quarts of Blood is Caroliner Rainbow Stewed Angel Skins, whereas on 1995's Sell Heal Holler the band is called Caroliner Rainbow Customary Relaxation Of The Shale.
 The reason for this is unknown but could be connected to personnel changes within the band.

 When referring to the band as a whole, the Caroliner name stands alone (rather than the oft-used 'Caroliner Rainbow').